icl-utk-edu/blaspp/INSTALL.md

 command's standard output (stdout), error output (stderr), and exit status.
 All test files are in the config directory.

 CMake Installation
 --------------------------------------------------------------------------------

-The CMake script enforces an out of source build.
-The simplest way to accomplish this is to create a build directory off the BLAS++ root directory:
+The CMake script enforces an out-of-source build.
+Create a build directory under the BLAS++ root directory:

-    cd /my/blaspp/dir
+    cd /path/to/blaspp
     mkdir build && cd build
+    cmake [options] ..
+    make
+    make install

 ### Options

-By default BLAS++ is set to install into `/opt/slate/`.
-If you wish to change this, CMake needs to be told where to install the BLAS++ library.
-You can do this by defining CMAKE_INSTALL_PREFIX variable via the CMake command line:

-    # Assuming the working dir is still /my/blaspp/dir/build
+CMake uses the settings in the Environment variables section above.
+Additionally, options include:

+    USE_OPENMP={on,off}         use OpenMP, if available
+    BLASPP_BUILD_TESTS={on,off} build test executable (example)
+    CMAKE_INSTALL_PREFIX        where to install, default /opt/slate

+These options are defined on the command line using `-D`, e.g.,

+# in build directory
-    cmake -DCMAKE_INSTALL_PREFIX=/path/to/my/dir ..
+cmake -DCOLOR=off -DCMAKE_INSTALL_PREFIX=/usr/local ..

+Alternatively, use the `ccmake` text-based interface or the CMake app GUI.

+# in build directory
+ccmake ..
+Type 'c' to configure, then 'g' to generate Makefile

 By default BLAS++ builds a testing suite located in `blaspp/test`.
 To disable, define `BLASPP_BUILD_TESTS` as `OFF`, as follows: